-Senate Campaign In Tennessee Fears Hack After 'Imposter' Emails Request Money
+Senate Campaign In Tennessee Fears Hack After Impostor's Emails Request Money

 Attorney General Jeff Sessions also recently announced the creation of a Justice Department "Cyber-Digital Task Force" to be led by Deputy Attorney General Rod Rosenstein.

-And FBI Director Christopher Wray told lawmakers on Capitol Hill late last year that the bureau has already begun its own effort to combat foreign influence in U.S. elections and that the FBI is working in coordination with the Department of Homeland Security.
+And FBI Director Christopher Wray told lawmakers on Capitol Hill late last year that the bureau had already begun its own effort to combat foreign influence in U.S. elections and is working in coordination with the Department of Homeland Security.

-Nicholas Weaver, a researcher at the International Computer Science Institute, told NPR earlier this year that non-presidential campaigns are perfect phishing targets.
+Nicholas Weaver, a researcher at the International Computer Science Institute, told NPR earlier this year that nonpresidential campaigns are perfect phishing targets.

 "Phishing is unreliable — you might send out 500 phishing emails and only get a couple of responses," said Weaver.
 "But when you have [435] House races, each with dozens of potential staffers as targets, you're going to see a lot of these low-level attacks that are remarkably effective when you just use the law of large numbers."